-In life science and pharmaceutical industries, organ-on-a-chip applications are one of the fastest growing research areas.
-The convergence of labs-on-chips (LOCs) and cell biology has created a platform for this new method of studying human physiology.
-Organ-on-a-chip devices consist of microfluidic systems designed to mimic a biological entity in an artificial environment.
+In life science and pharmaceutical industries, organ-on-a-chip applications are among of the fastest growing research areas.
+The convergence of labs-on-chips (LOCs) and cell biology has facilitated this new method of studying human physiology.
+Organ-on-a-chip devices consist of a microfluidic platform that allows users to tailor a highly biomimetic system in in an artificial environment.
 The cell culture chips simulate the physiological response of organs.

-Micronit Microtechnologies aims to capture in-vivo complexity in simple in-vitro devices, thereby offering scientists the use of the latest technological advancements in their field of research.
-Micronit’s devices are already in use at several research laboratories around the world, proving their suitability in creating artificial models (including the gut and lung) in the field.
+Micronit Microtechnologies develops and produces organ-on-a-chip devices, thereby offering scientists the use of the latest technological advancements in this field of research.
+Micronit’s devices are already in use at several research laboratories around the world, proving their suitability in creating artificial models (among which the gut and lung) in the field.

 Cell culture platform

-Easy monitoring of the biological content is still a challenge, though.
-To overcome this, the newest development is to integrate sensors into the organ-on-a-chip devices.
-Particular interest has been paid to the optical sensing of oxygen.
+To allow easy monitoring of the biological content, the newest development is to integrate sensors into the organ-on-a-chip devices.
+Particular interest has been paid to realising the optical sensing of oxygen.
 Oxygen plays a significant role in cell biology, as it is the central substrate of the aerobic metabolism and therefore regulates the energy available to the cells.
-Being able to monitor the concentration of oxygen not only helps to ensure that stability in oxygen levels is maintained, but also measures the cell metabolism (how much oxygen is consumed) in real time.
-Additionally, it creates the possibility to mimic certain pathological conditions (such as ischaemia) or to replicate niches with low oxygen levels, for example the section of the gut that is normally inhabited by anaerobic bacteria.

 In achieving this sensor-integration, Micronit has partnered with the German company PreSens, expert in contactless sensing and visualising of chemicals in solutions.
-This partnership has resulted in an organ-on-a-chip device with integrated oxygen sensing elements that are aligned to fibres that optically reflect results.
-This way, continuous monitoring of the oxygen available to the cultured cells is possible without being in physical contact with the medium.
-Thus, minimising the risk of compromising the fluidic integrity and sterility of the chip.
+Thus, Micronit is able to offer organ-on-a-chip devices with integrated oxygen sensing elements.
+These sensors allow continuous monitoring of the oxygen available to the cultured cells without being in physical contact.
+The latter minimising the risk of compromising the fluidic integrity and sterility of the chip contents.